hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ### Generating Files

-Once you have choosen your network and sync type, run the command:
+Once you have chosen your network and sync type, run the command:

 ```
 cd localnode